Castle-Database-Online-Team/Team-Castle/README.md

 * Note that the ZIP file could contain few hundred dates (folders), each holding few hundreds Excel files, each holding thousands of data.
 * **Input**: MongoDB database; ZIP file with Excel 2003 reports.
 Output: data loaded in the SQL Server database.
 * _For example:_
-  * you may have the **MongoDB database �Supermarket�** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different super�markets.
+  * you may have the **MongoDB database “Supermarket”** holding information about some vendors and some products and a **set of Excel files** (*.xls) holding information about the sales in the different super¬markets.

 ## Problem 2 - Generate PDF Reports
 * Your task is to generate a PDF reports summarizing information from the SQL Server.